moiri/kobold/README.md

                 walking speed to the left

             "leftRun": -300
-                running speed to the right
+                running speed to the left

             "jump": 1200
                 initial jumping speed